TachibanaYoshino/AnimeGANv3/README.md

 ## Let's use AnimeGANv3 to produce our own animation.

 **Updates**
+* `2022-11-24` Added a new AnimeGANv3 model for Face to Nordic myth style. 🦃
 * `2022-11-06` Added a new AnimeGANv3 model for Face to Disney style **V1.0**. :european_castle:
 * `2022-10-31` Added a new AnimeGANv3 model for Face to USA cartoon and Disney style **V1.0**. :jack_o_lantern:
 * `2022-10-07` The USA cartoon Style of AnimeGANv3 is integrated to [**ProfileProfile**](https://apps.apple.com/in/app/profileprofile/id1636884362